-2. Cylindrical: Plate Carrée ('square') = equi-rectangular

-[Eratosthenes 200BC and Marinus of Tyre, AD100]

-One degree is the same everywhere; easy to draw manually Does NOT preserve shape or area;

-it is equidistant From the equator north and south
+2. Cylindrical: Plate Carrée ('square') = equi-rectangular [Eratosthenes 200BC] One degree is the same everywhere; easy to draw manually Does NOT preserve shape or area; it is equidistant From the equator north and south

-Digital / GIS: 'Geographic' or 'unprojected'

-One degree is the same everywhere

-Most common for data storage, but not for display due to E-W stretching - DON'T leave your map data in Geographic ...
+= Digital / GIS: 'Geographic' or 'unprojected' One degree is the same everywhere Most common for data storage, but not for display due to E-W stretching - DON'T leave your map data in Geographic ...